Rehan1100/TranslationRepo/README.md

 # TranslationRepo
-This repo is basically handle the CRUD operation of Translation module
+This repo is basically handle the CRUD operation of Translation module.